 Use a Good Caching Plugin

 Caching your content can dramatically improve your site’s load times.
-W3 Total Cache is by far the most popular caching plugin available with almost 3.5 million downloads.
-It offers browser, page, object, database, minify and content deliver network caching support.
+W3 Total Cache is by far the most popular caching plugin available with almost 3.5 million downloads and it’s easy to set up.
+It offers browser, page, object, database, minify and content delivery network caching support.

 Optimize Your Images